paviro/MagicMirror-Modules/tools/facerecognition_tester/README.md

 COPYRIGHT HOLDERS BE LIABLE FOR ANY CLAIM, DAMAGES OR OTHER LIABILITY, WHETHER IN AN ACTION OF CONTRACT, TORT OR OTHERWISE, ARISING FROM, OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.

-The negative training data is from the ORL face database.
-Please see the file tools/facetrainer/training_data/negative/README for more information on this data.